annefou/shyft-doc/sphinx/installing.rst

 NOTE: You do not need administrative or root permissions to install Shyft if you select a user-writable install location.

+.. _build-dependencies:

 Build Requirements
 --------------------

 Significantly greater requirements exist if you intend to build the C++ core of Shyft.
-In addition to the `Minimal Requirements`_ there are some basic requirements which we leave to the user to be sure are met, as these are quite typical:
+In addition to the :ref:`run-dependencies` there are some basic requirements which we leave to the user to be sure are met, as these are quite typical:

 * A C++11 compiler (gcc-6 or higher)